kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 I enjoy strolling immensely, especially somewhere there is trees.
 The good thing is I live close to a forest so I get to do it regularly.

 ## Where do you live?
-I live in a small highland county known as Meru, Kenya.
+I live in the Miriga Mieru(new clans) region in the highland county of the Ameru, Kenya.

 ## How's it like over there?
 It's very beautiful.
-We're lucky that a small stream passes through our shamba, and we are also just a few meters away from the Mt.Kenya forest.
+It's a rich land covered by hills and innumerable streams.
+At home, we are blessed that a small stream passes through our shamba, and we are also just a few meters away from the Kirimaara(Mt.Kenya) forest.

 {{ img(id="https://raw.githubusercontent.com/kelvinkirima014/kelvinkirima.com/main/static/forest.jpg", alt="forest pic") }}